Sayak769268/Parameter-Optimization/README.md

 # Parameter-Optimization
-# 🔍 SVM Hyperparameter Optimization using NuSVC

-This project focuses on optimizing hyperparameters for the *Nu-Support Vector Classification (NuSVC)* algorithm using the scikit-learn library.
-The goal is to evaluate the effect of various SVM kernel types and tuning parameters (Nu, Gamma) on classification performance using a synthetic multi-class dataset.
+## 🧠 Overview:
+This project explores the effectiveness of Nu-Support Vector Machines (NuSVC) on a synthetic multi-class dataset.
+Through randomized hyperparameter tuning across 10 different shuffled samples, we aim to identify optimal configurations for achieving high classification accuracy.

+Each trial evaluates 100 random combinations of kernel, nu, and gamma, logging the best performing configuration for each sample.
+The convergence of accuracy over iterations is also visualized for the top sample.

 ---

-## 🧠 Problem Statement

-The Support Vector Machine (SVM) is a powerful supervised learning algorithm.
-This experiment uses *NuSVC*, a variant that allows controlling the number of support vectors and margin errors via the nu parameter.
-The challenge lies in finding the right combination of kernel, nu, and gamma values that yield the best accuracy.
+## 📚 Dataset Overview

+A synthetic dataset was generated using make_classification() from scikit-learn with the following properties:

+Samples: 1000

+Features: 20 (10 informative, 5 redundant)

+Classes: 3

+Class Separation: Moderate (class_sep = 1.2)

 ---

-## 🛠 Dataset Overview

-A synthetic dataset was generated using make_classification with the following characteristics:

-- *Samples:* 1000
-- *Features:* 20 (10 informative, 5 redundant)
-- *Classes:* 3
-- *Class separation:* Moderate (1.2)
-- *Split:* 70% training / 30% testing
-- *Shuffling:* Random seed varied for 10 samples
+## 🔍 Class Distribution:
+Class 2: 335 samples

+Class 1: 334 samples

+Class 0: 331 samples

+The dataset is balanced, ensuring fairness in evaluation across all classes.

 ---

-## ⚙ Experiment Setup

-- *Classifier:* NuSVC (from sklearn.svm)
+## 🔧 Methodology:
+Shuffling & Sampling: 10 unique datasets (S1 to S10) were created by shuffling with different random seeds.

+Train/Test Split: Each sample was split 70:30 for training and testing respectively.

+Model: NuSVC from scikit-learn was used.

+Hyperparameters Tuned Randomly:

-- *Kernel types tested:* linear, poly, rbf, sigmoid
+Kernel: linear, poly, rbf, sigmoid

-- *Hyperparameters:*
-  - nu: Randomly chosen from [0.01, 0.5]
+Nu: Random value in [0.01, 0.5]

-  - gamma: Randomly chosen from [0.001, 1] (except for linear kernel where it's set to 'scale')
+Gamma: Random value in [0.001, 1] or 'scale' for linear

-- *Iterations:* 100 per sample
-- *Evaluation metric:* Accuracy on test set
+Each sample ran for 100 iterations, recording the best accuracy and parameters achieved.

 ---